vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/reverse-nodes-in-k-group.md

 <h2 class="heading">Problem Statement</h2>
 <p>
-Given a linked list, reverse the nodes of a linked list k at a time and return its modified list.
+Given a linked list, reverse the nodes of a linked list <code class="inline">k</code> at a time and return its modified list.
 </p>
 <p>
-k is a positive integer and is less than or equal to the length of the linked list.
-If the number of nodes is not a multiple of k then left-out nodes in the end should remain as it is.
+<code class="inline">k</code> is a positive integer and is less than or equal to the length of the linked list.
+If the number of nodes is not a multiple of <code class="inline">k</code> then left-out nodes in the end should remain as it is.
 </p>